CodeChron/fullstack-js-with-meteor-react-docs/add_styling.md

 If your web page now updates to be a sans serif font, then you know everything has been hooked up properly.

 This is just a foundation.
-We'll add more styling while building the app itself.
+We'll add more styling as we build the app itself.